Rupeekshan/mobile-marketplace-2021/README.md

 ### **Demo Video Link** => https://drive.google.com/file/d/1MTKZgxP7BH2UFyaqTIxivx8iYrh7Qzsv/view?usp=sharing
 ### App Screenshots => https://drive.google.com/drive/folders/1RaVHe7ziUvnBk7AhDCDvgFhRuC2UQ-D9?usp=sharing

 This project emphasizes the demo interactive platform of food delivery application which helps to order and view available food items.
 It was developed by modifing `mobile-marketplace-2021` base code work and referring official documentations of used tools.
-Angluar (10.1.4), Ionic Framework (6.14.1) and Firebase are used to build the project.
+Angluar (10.1.4), Ionic Framework (6.14.1) and Firebase were used to build the project.

 ## Features
 * View available food items